leililatern/exocore/_journal/2022-08-list-of-food-that-i-like.md

 ### Oven-cooked fresh wild salmon/trout
 ![](/images/ovensalmon.png)
 *I make the best salmon/trout in the oven.
-I can also share this recipe here sometime maybe :DD trick is: to add lots of lemon juice and pepper and honey. then whatever Else u want and let it marinate for the ideally night or at least an hour"
+I can also share this recipe here sometime maybe :DD trick is: to add lots of lemon juice and pepper and honey. then whatever Else u want and let it marinate for the ideally night or at least an hour*